 Penny exclaimed “The awareness of being driven by my purpose instead of being driven by my feelings has resulted in a deeper and richer life experience.
 I am very grateful for Morita Coaching because it has also taught me about perseverance and to never giving up!
 Now when I don’t feel like doing something, I remember my purpose, and that motivates me to keep going!
 One of the important parts of doing Coaching was to help me clearly identify my purpose and now I engage in activities that support my purpose.
 Even when I make a mistake, I know that tomorrow is a new day and I get another chance at living my life in a full and beautiful way.”

-Penny says that on "bad" days she reminds herself of the popular Japanese expression “Nana-Korobi, Ya-Oki”, which means, “seven times down, eight times up” which reminds her of the importance of determination, taking action, and living life in a meaningful way in the face of frequent failures and to keep on going despite the setbacks she encounters along the way.
+Penny says that on “bad” days she reminds herself of the popular Japanese expression “Nana-Korobi, Ya-Oki”, which means, “seven times down, eight times up”.
+This phrase reminds her of the importance of determination, taking action, and living life in a meaningful way in the face of frequent failures and to keep on going despite the setbacks she encounters along the way.

 It takes courage and stamina to get up after a knock; it takes will-power and strength to try again.
 However, this is often what life requires you to do.
 You need to be able to accomplish your purpose in spite of fears and self-doubt.
 Always we begin anew!